 Method 5.
 Disable WordPress plugins or themes

 Whether you got any clues from Method 2 or Method 3 or not, it’s time to try this fix.
 Start by disabling the last plugin you installed.
 The next step we would try is to disable ALL plugins, just so you know whether any of them is the culprit.
-If it is, you know it’s worth investing time and effort searching which one is problematic.
+If it is, you know it’s worth investing time and effort in searching which one is problematic.
 Move on to themes afterward, following these two easy ways:

 - Recommended.
 Install a third-party plugin such as Health Check & Troubleshooting.
 Unlike the steps below, it allows you to disable your active theme and all plugins for you only, not for your website visitors.
 It’s truly the best and safest option.